Medically reviewed by Drugs.com. Last updated on Mar 23, 2021.

 - Flip the green cap until it snaps fully open.
 Turn the clear base in the direction of the black arrows on the label until it clicks (half a turn).

-- Prime the inhaler before use by releasing 3 test sprays.
+- Prime the inhaler before use by releasing a test spray until you see a mist, then repeat 3 more times.

 - While pressing down firmly and fully on the dose release button of the inhaler, breathe in through your mouth as deeply as you can until you have taken a full deep breath.